AdeyaOduor/CRUDjs/README.md

     Select "DELETE" from the list of available HTTP methods Enter the URL.
 It should contain the id of the user you want to delete (for example: http://localhost:5000/users/734a9e75-b3f5-415f-82fb-79b4fdf1a593).
 If you don’t have a user in your database, you will need to create one and copy the id.
     Click on “Send”.
+//Test the PATCH/update by user ID Request
+Follow these steps to make a PATCH request in Postman:

+    Go to Postman
+    Open a new request tab
+    Select "PATCH" from the list of available HTTP methods Enter URL; the URL will contain the id of the user you want to delete (for example: http://localhost:5000/users/734a9e75-b3f5-415f-82fb-79b4fdf1a593).
+If you don’t have a user in your database, you will need to create one and copy the id.
+    Click on the "Body" tab in the request window and choose the format in which you want to send your PATCH data (for example: JSON, form-data, x-www-form-urlencoded).
+    Enter the data you want to send in the request body.
+This data should only include the specific changes you want to make to the resource.
+    Then click the "Send" button.
+Postman will send the PATCH request to the specified URL with the provided data.